Early Stage Symptoms of HIV

 Infected nodes usually appear in the neck, armpits and groin area.

-They may be slightly enlarged or as large as golf balls during HIV infection.
+They may be just slightly enlarged or even as large as golf balls during HIV infection.
 They are also usually tender and painful to touch.

 People with this infection often complain about severe muscle/joint aches or stiffness.
 This, accompanied by recent HIV risk behaviour, could be a possible symptom of HIV.